gelatodigital/web3-functions-template/README.md

 ## Create your Web3Function task
-Use the `ops-sdk` to easily create a new task:
+Use the `ops-sdk` to easily create a new task (make sure you have your private_key in .env):
 ```typescript
 const { taskId, tx } = await opsSdk.createTask({
     name: "Web3Function - ETH Oracle",